Operations

 1. Your product requires one-time (or few) purchases

-If your company creates similar products that don’t require a subscription or frequent repurchasing, it makes sense to allocate a higher percentage of your budget to short-term influencer collaborations.
+If your product is a one-and-done purchase, it makes sense to allocate a higher percentage of your budget to short-term influencer collaborations.

-Mau Pets is another good example.
-They sell a high-priced item (premium cat trees) which are bought infrequently.
 Most of their partnerships are short-term.
-They build credibility in the market by being the cat tree that every cat account/creator owns, rather than being the one that a few specific creators are promoting.
+They build credibility in the market by being the cat tree that every cat account/influencer owns, rather than the one that a few specific influencers promote over and over again.

-Takeaway: long-term influencer partners will eventually exhaust their audience with your product if it's a one-time purchase.
-You’ll need a broader influence to reach more of your target customers.
+🤓 Takeaway: Long-term influencer partners promoting one-off purchases will eventually exhaust their audience.
+You’ll need to work with a broader range of influencers to reach more of your target customers.

 2. You’re running a seasonal or short-term campaign